Kislak Short-term Fellowship Description

 Successful proposals will clearly indicate the purpose and principal scholarly contribution of the project, and the benefit to the project of working in the Library of Congress using both the Kislak materials and the Library's other collections.

-The annual application deadline is March 1.
+The application period for the 2014 competition is complete; the next call for applications will be issued in 2016.
 Application materials must be postmarked by the deadline date to be considered.
 Applicants are urged to consider submitting their application materials online to firstname.lastname@example.org or by fax (202-707-3595) to avoid any problems caused by mail delivery.

 Completed application packets, questions, and other requests for information should be sent to email@example.com or to the following address.
 Please note that continuing mail delivery problems at the Library may require submitting the application packet by fax or email, to insure delivery by the deadline date: